jason-neal/eniric/CONTRIBUTING.md

 #### Did you write a patch that fixes a bug?
 * Did you run the tests locally/do they pass?
-     `make test`
+You can use `make test` from the root directory.
 * Did you enable pre-commit hooks?
 * Open a new GitHub pull request.
 * Ensure the pull request clearly describes the problem and solution.
 Include the relevant issue number if applicable.